TomFrost/Jexl/README.md

     <script src="path/to/jexl.min.js"></script>

-If the above live was used, you now have Jexl!
+If the above line was used, you now have Jexl!

     Jexl.eval('2+2').then(function(result) {
         console.log(result);